-T K Matome and M Bokete resigned from the committee on 06 June 2022 C Granville was appointed to the committee on 06 June 2022. \\ v/\ Invitee to the committee not a member of the committee n/a
+T Matome and M Bokete resigned from the committee on 06 June 2022.

+- C Granville was appointed to the committee on 06 June 2022. - $\sqrt{}$:-Invitee to the committee

-Board and committee meeting attendance
+8. Board and Committee Meeting Attendance

 The overall attendance of the Board and Committee meetings was satisfactory.
 None of the directors was absent for more than 30% of the meetings.